 As you know water and electronics and electricity are not a good mix.

-The water, especially salt water, causes corrosion and provides circuit paths for the electricity which were not in the camera's operating design and could damage the components.
+The impurities in the water causes corrosion and provides circuit paths for the electricity which were not in the phone's operating design and could damage the components.

-Also while rice is good to eat it does nothing to fix the problem caused by corrosion.
+Rice is good to eat but does not fix the problems caused by corrosion

-First do not turn on your camera and then you need to remove the battery as soon as possible from the camera to minimize further damage.''
+First do not turn on your phone and then you need to remove the battery as soon as possible from the phone to minimize any further damage.

-Then you need to dis-assemble the rest of the camera and clean all the affected parts using Isopropyl Alcohol 90%+ to remove all traces of corrosion and water.
-Do not use "rubbing alcohol" as in some cases this is only 70% and is not as effective.
-If you do check the label to verify the amount
+Then you need to dis-assemble the rest of the phone and clean all the affected parts using Isopropyl Alcohol 90%+ (available from electronics parts stores) to remove all traces of corrosion and water.
+Do not use "rubbing alcohol" as in some cases this is only 70% IPA or less, can contain scents and is not as effective.
+If you do check the label to verify the amount of IPA

-Here is a link that in general, describes the process.
+Here is a ink that describes the process.

 Electronics Water Damage